igorkulman/ChangeMenuBarColor/README.md

 ### Gradient

-To create a new wallpaper file with a gradient rectangle at the top, run
+To set a new wallpaper file with a gradient rectangle at the top, run

 ```swift
 ./ChangeMenuBarColor Gradient "start_hex_color" "end_hex_color" "optional_path_to_your_wallpaper"